Battle of Zorndorf: Aftermath

-The Prussians lost 11,390 men and immediately claimed that the Russians numbered 70,000 men and lost between 20,000 and 22,000 in total.
+The Prussians took 11,390 casualties and immediately claimed that the Russians numbered 70,000 men and lost between 20,000 and 22,000 in total.
 Two days later they claimed to have defeated 80,000 men and killed 26,000; eventually, this inflated number rose to 30,000 dead in a letter of Frederick to his sister.
 The actual Russian losses were about 16,000 men, still a significant number.
 That the Russians took such heavy casualties and did not pull back, left an imprint on the Prussian soldiers and upon Frederick himself.
 Before the battle he regarded the Russian army as weaker than his own, but in this battle the Russians proved themselves tough opponents and Frederick was frustrated by their tenacity.
 The battle appeared inconclusive: since neither side was driven from the battlefield, both could declare themselves victorious.
+However, Fermor, unlike Frederick, did not report his possible "victory," he admitted that he had suffered heavy losses and retreated in order after the end of the battle.

 The Russians had no choice but to leave the region; the heavy extractions they had exacted on the countryside meant there was nothing to keep man or beast alive.
 The Prussians still had their supplies, but otherwise were in the same position as the Russians.
 Nonetheless, Frederick ended the battle in possession of the terrain, with his lines of communication intact, and his fighting force mobile.
 The Russians also had disputes with the Austrians.
 The envoy from Vienna, while in the Russian camp, cast doubts upon Fermor's competence.
 Fermor responded with detraction on the Austrians' abilities, who had not sent even an auxiliary corps to his assistance.
 The Austrians were, instead, preparing for a thrust into Saxony against the weaker army Frederick had left behind under the command of his younger brother, Prince Henry.
 The Austrians advanced so slowly, Henry and his army were gone when the Austrians arrived; and all they managed to achieve during Frederick's absence was to capture a minor Prussian fortress and a garrison of 1,400.
 Even that feat was a modest one, and achieved by Imperial (Reichsarmee) troops, not Austrian ones.